ICD-11 code : 6A05;

 Validated automatic mappings to BTNT

-Attention deficit hyperactivity disorder is characterized by a persistent pattern
+Attention deficit hyperactivity disorder is characterised by a persistent pattern

-(at least 6 months) of inattention and/or hyperactivity-impulsivity, with onset during
+(at least 6 months) of inattention and/or hyperactivity-impulsivity that has a direct

-occupational, or social functioning.
-Inattention refers to significant difficulty
+functioning.
+Inattention refers to significant difficulty in sustaining attention

-in sustaining attention to tasks that do not provide a high level of stimulation or
+to tasks that do not provide a high level of stimulation or frequent rewards, distractibility